-- If a student is determined to be significantly below grade level, a meeting will be scheduled with a parent, the teacher, and other faculty as deemed appropriate. - Progress reports will be available at the midpoint of the quarter and the end of the quarter for all students. - If a student has earned a D in two or more classes, or earned an F in one or more classes, in such cases a student will be ineligible for extracurricular activities. - Progress reports at the end of each quarter will contain comments on student progress from the teacher. - Once a semester, parent-teacher conferences will occur to discuss the student's academic progress.
+- If a student is determined to be significantly below grade level, a meeting will be scheduled with a parent, the teacher, and other faculty as deemed appropriate. - Progress reports will be available at the midpoint of the quarter and the end of the quarter for all students. - If a student has earned a D in two or more classes, or earned an F in one or more classes, in such cases a student will be ineligible for extracurricular activities.

-- Parents have the ability to review student progress via online access to Southeast Ohio Classical Academy's teachers' grade books. - Final report cards will be mailed home to all students after the conclusion of each semester. - Final report cards will be mailed approximately two weeks after the end of the school year.
+- Progress reports at the end of each quarter will contain comments on student progress from the teacher. - Quarterly, parent-teacher conferences will occur to discuss the student's academic progress. - Parents have the ability to review student progress via online access to Southeast Ohio Classical Academy's teachers' grade books. - Printed report cards will be sent home with students at the end of each semester. - Final report cards will be mailed home to all students after the conclusion of each semester. - Final report cards will be mailed approximately two weeks after the end of the school year.

-In general, grades will be posted within seven business days after the due date unless otherwise notified by the teacher or the syllabus.
+In general, grades will be posted within seven business days after the due date of the assignment unless otherwise notified by the teacher or the syllabus.
 Parents are able to monitor missing assignments online.
 Parents are encouraged to notify the teacher and the principal if there is no assignment/grade information for a particular academic subject or course.